shirtsgroup/physical_validation/docs/_sources/userguide.rst.txt

 cut-off) or the numerical precision of the floating point operations.
 It is therefore mainly a tool for developers to detect bugs.

-.. todo:: I'll add a more pedagogical example here tomorrow, if I find the time.
+.. todo:: Add a more pedagogical example here.
    I am actually not sure why it's failing in this case, but this is something to investigate later.

 .. _`github page`: https://github.com/shirtsgroup/physical-validation